JuliaLang/StyledStrings.jl/docs/src/index.md

     by the package name, i.e. follow the format `mypackage_myface`.
     This is important for predictability, and to prevent name clashes.

+    Furthermore, packages should take care to use (and introduce) *semantic* faces (like `code`) over direct colours and styles (like `cyan`).
+This is helpful in a number of ways, from making the intent in usage more obvious, aiding composability, and making user customisation more intuitive.

-There is one set of exemptions to the package-prefix rule, the set of basic faces that are part of the default value of the faces dictionary.
+There are two set of exemptions to the package-prefix rule:
+- the set of basic faces that are part of the default value of the faces dictionary
+- faces introduced by Julia's own standard library, namely `JuliaSyntaxHighlighting`

 #### [Basic faces](@id stdlib-styledstrings-basic-faces)